shumukh-A/Electrical-Task-2-electrical-circuit/README.md

 # Connecting servo motors:
 <br>servo1:
-<br>1- Signal pin one of the digital ports.
+<br>1- Signal pin at digital pin 10.
-<br>2- VCC port, external power supply
+<br>2- VCC pin, external power supply
-<br>3- Gnd port is shared with the ground of the external power supply and the Arduino
+<br>3- Gnd pin is shared with the ground of the external power supply and the Arduino
 <br>
 <br>servo2:
-<br>1- Signal pin one of the digital ports.
+<br>1- Signal pin at digital pin 12.
-<br>2- VCC port, external power supply
+<br>2- VCC pin, external power supply
-<br>3- Gnd port is shared with the ground of the external power supply and the Arduino
+<br>3- Gnd pin is shared with the ground of the external power supply and the Arduino
 <br>
 <br>servo3:
-<br>1- Signal pin one of the digital ports.
+<br>1- Signal pin at digital pin 13.
-<br>2- VCC port, external power supply
+<br>2- VCC pin, external power supply
-<br>3- Gnd port is shared with the ground of the external power supply and the Arduino
+<br>3- Gnd pin is shared with the ground of the external power supply and the Arduino
 <br>
 <br>servo4:
-<br>1- Signal pin one of the digital ports.
+<br>1- Signal pin at digital pin 11.
-<br>2- VCC port, external power supply
+<br>2- VCC pin, external power supply
-<br>3- Gnd port is shared with the ground of the external power supply and the Arduino
+<br>3- Gnd pin is shared with the ground of the external power supply and the Arduino
 <br>
 <br>servo5:
-<br>1- Signal pin one of the digital ports.
+<br>1- Signal pin at digital pin 9.
-<br>2- VCC port, external power supply
+<br>2- VCC pin, external power supply
-<br>3- Gnd port is shared with the ground of the external power supply and the Arduino
+<br>3- Gnd pin is shared with the ground of the external power supply and the Arduino
 <br>
 <br>servo6:
-<br>1- Signal pin one of the digital ports.
+<br>1- Signal pin at digital pin 8.
-<br>2- VCC port, external power supply
+<br>2- VCC pin, external power supply
-<br>3- Gnd port is shared with the ground of the external power supply and the Arduino
+<br>3- Gnd pin is shared with the ground of the external power supply and the Arduino
 <br>
--Writing code in Tinkercad for simulation and experimentation before actual implementation -Write the code starting by calling the library and defining the motors and their connection ports, then writing the movement code with the appropriate files.
-Since the movement of the feet is repetitive steps, functions can be written to implement the foot movement continuously and operate with a single command.

 # simulation Tinkercad
 https://www.tinkercad.com/things/joNV2Us6FDm-terrific-tumelo/editel?sharecode=ncMX8hcm0z14P1wR49JYDqqkpUTE_aTUE37sMoqlFdw